The Philadelphia Pediatric Medical Device Consortium (PPDC) announces its first three awards to companies developing new medical devices for children.

 “Our request for proposals sought projects from academia and industry from around the globe,” said bioengineer Matthew R. Maltese, PhD, of The Children’s Hospital of Philadelphia, the Consortium’s executive director and principal investigator.
 “All projects were rigorously reviewed by our clinical and industry experts, and we are excited to fund these innovators of promising medical devices for children.”

-The Bili-Hut, proposed by Little Sparrows Technologies, is a portable, high-intensity phototherapy device for treating newborns with neonatal jaundice.
+The Bili-Hut is a portable device for treating newborns with neonatal jaundice The Bili-Hut, proposed by Little Sparrows Technologies, is a portable, high-intensity phototherapy device for treating newborns with neonatal jaundice.
 Neonatal jaundice is common in newborns, and when it doesn’t resolve on its own, may cause brain damage.
 The condition responds to phototherapy, typically provided by fluorescent lights.
 Little Sparrows, under founder and CEO Donna Brezinski, MD, offers a three-pound, collapsible enclosure that uses low-energy-requiring LED lights, enabling use with either line power or alternative sources such as a 12-volt battery.
 It is designed for use in medically underserved areas; the company is doing pilot studies in India.

 A handheld ultrasound tool from OtoNexus is designed to rapidly and accurately diagnose middle ear infections, called otitis media, by detecting fluid behind a child’s eardrum.
 It also identifies the type of fluid, which is crucial to making a correct diagnosis (currently half of diagnoses are in error).
 Obtaining more accurate diagnoses could lower unnecessary antibiotic usage and reduce medical costs (currently over $5 billion per year), attributed to otitis media.